oddcommit/Vue-Interview-App/README.md

 TODO list:
 ===

-1. Write scripts to automate the deployment process and build docker containers and pushing them to docker hub
-2. Maybe use "Travis CI" or some other build tool to monitor builds and execute some steps for production
-3. When starting the integration tests run a fresh docker container on start (integration tests will currently be always successfull) and maybe some clean up logic after every integration test
+1. Write Github action that is deploying the kubernetes files to an GKE cluster or another cloud instance
-4. Write much more tests especially for the frontend and the backend
+2. Write much more tests especially for the frontend and the backend
-5. More coming soon...
+3. More coming soon...